Nico Hoerner Player Props: Cubs vs. Cardinals

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.379) thanks to 25 extra-base hits.
+- Hoerner has an OPS of .716, fueled by an OBP of .330 and a team-best slugging percentage of .386 this season.

-- Among qualifying hitters in baseball, he ranks 44th in batting average, 85th in on-base percentage, and 123rd in slugging.
+- Among the qualified batters in MLB action, he ranks 36th in batting average, 74th in on-base percentage, and 117th in slugging.

-- Hoerner has driven home a run in 31 games this year (34.8%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on five occasions..
+- Hoerner has had an RBI in 31 games this season (34.4%), including 15 multi-RBI outings (16.7%).
+He has also driven home three or more of his team's runs in five contests.

+- He has scored in 38 of 90 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.